zeuscsc/ReU-LARP/Scripts/Polo.md

 Class A Group 6

-You are a reporter in City News and your boss ask you to dig some news about S.H..
-That's the main reason you join the reunion.
-You can use 50 Thousand to buy the news from others if you want.
+Background:
+You are a teacher from Salomonis High.
+Your family has been scammed and you need money to help them.
+You happen to know your boss Coco may have some secret hidden inside the school computer.

+Target:
+Try to blackmail anyone you know about their secret (only with witness/evidence) to get as much as you can.

 Characteristics:
+You are a professor, full of pride and prejudice.
+But you don't like to talk much.